-Today I'm making her Chocolate Mousse, and speaking of authenticity, this is the real deal.
+Today I’m making Julia Child’s Chocolate Mousse – and this is the real deal!
 This recipe uses no heavy whipping cream.
 Instead, raw eggs.
 I would be lying if I said I had no hesitations, but after reading information that David Lebovitz provided, I can say I feel much better.
-For complete egg education, read this.
+For complete egg education (eggucation?) read this.
 You may feel better too.

 If you’re going to make a killer chocolate mousse, then you’ll need some killer chocolate.
 Bittersweet or semisweet will be best for this recipe.
 6 oz. of the finest grade available.